Constantine John Philip Ionides: Legacy and influence

+Plaque in the Snake Park and Aquarium of the Nairobi National Museum: "This plaque commemorates the life and work of C. J. P. Ionides who contributed much to the study of reptiles in East Africa and who died in Nairobi on 22nd September 1968.
+The plaque was provided by the Ionides Memorial Fund / with contributions by his friends and admirers."

 The game warden Charles Pitman summed up the legacy of Ionides:

 A field-worker of world-wide repute, indeed a legendary figure, unrivalled in his trade and unsurpassed in experience. [...]
 His personal bag of green mambas must have totalled at least ten thousand.

 The Transactions of The Royal Society of Tropical Medicine and Hygiene published a summary of his dozen experiences with snakebite, only one of which Ionides treated with antivenom.
 Mark O'Shea credited Ionides with inspiring his own career as a herpetologist, and Jonathan Kingdon acknowledges his influence.
 Even in 2020, scholars such as evolutionary biologist Richard Shine and Stephen Spawls, author of The Dangerous Snakes of Africa, cite Ionides as a "pioneering East African naturalist" and use his field notebooks for analysis half a century after his death.

 Several reptiles are named after him.
 The Liwale round-snouted worm lizard was given its official Linnean name, Loveridgea ionidesii, in honor of Arthur Loveridge and Ionides; the specific name ionidesii was given by James Clarence Battersby of the British Museum (Natural History).
 Loveridge created the binomial Brookesia ionidesi for the zomba pygmy chameleon (a synonym of Rieppeleon brachyurus).
 Loveridge also recognised his colleague in the name of a subspecies of the Katanga purple-glossed snake (Amblyodipsas katangensis ionidesi), and the Kilwa sharp-snouted worm lizard (Ancylocranium ionidesi).
 In 1964 the Belgian herpetologist Raymond Laurent named the black-throated monitor, a subspecies of the monitor lizard, Varanus exanthematicus ionidesi.
 Donald George Broadley and Van Wallach in 2007 named a newly described species of blind snake Leptotyphlops ionidesi, now Myriopholis ionidesi.
 On 31 July 1996, a plaque dedicated to Ionides was erected in the Nairobi Snake Park.